 The laws have yet to catch up in the U.S., creating a field day of sorts for companies with a stockpile of private information.
 Over the past decade, myriad businesses have sold the personal details of customers to teams that could use them for marketing purposes — contact information, buying histories, and other data that was organically collected over time.
-Simultaneously, a number of third-party “data brokers” buy and sell consumer data like they are flipping houses.
+Simultaneously, a number of third-party data brokers buy and sell consumer data like they're flipping houses.

-Enough is enough, in the eyes of California legislators.
-After a year-long process, the state will enact new laws on January 1 “relating to the access to, deletion of, and sharing of personal information that is collected by businesses.”
-The California Consumer Privacy Act, or CCPA, is perhaps the most significant event to date — stateside, at least — in the fight for data privacy.
+In the eyes of California legislators, enough is enough.
+After a year-long process, the state will enact new laws on January 1, 2020 “relating to the access to, deletion of, and sharing of personal information that is collected by businesses.”
+The California Consumer Privacy Act, or CCPA, is perhaps the most significant event to date — in the United States— in the fight for data privacy.

 Among the provisions in the CCPA is a new requirement that retailers, social media platforms, and other service providers detail which personal information they are collecting, selling, and sharing from California customers.
 Companies must also give consumers the option to have their existing info deleted from databases.
 You can read the complete list of regulations on the California Attorney General website.